khushboo545567/Test-App/README.md

 # Testify

-**Testify** is a full-stack online testing platform that helps educators create and manage multiple tests.
-It prevents copy-paste and tab switching during exams and sends results instantly to users via email.
+**Testify** is a full-stack online testing platform that helps educators create and manage multiple tests.It prevents copy-paste and tab switching during exams and sends results instantly to users via email.
 ---

 ## Project Overview